Esteban-Rocha/SSH_Automatic_Add_Key/README.md

 + Enjoy!

-@TODO:2017-05-20:eRocha:Will add some fancy bash magic commands to make this automatic on one liner.
+@TODO:2017-05-20:eRocha:Will add some fancy bash magic commands to make installation automatic on one liner.

 Via GIT